 - late from the previous reporting period

-You can use transitional simplified procedures if you’re importing goods from the EU or for goods that have cleared EU customs formalities, under the Common Transit Convention.
+You can use transitional simplified procedures if you’re importing EU goods under the Common Transit Convention.
 You should end the movement of the goods at the premises of an authorised consignee.

 There are third parties that can help with the customs process and movement of your goods, these are: